MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA

 Mnemonic

 The average of averages goes bell-shaped. n ≥ 30 is the magic number.
-SE shrinks as n grows.
+SE shrinks as n grows — but only as the square root of n, never in direct proportion.

 Roll one die: any number 1–6, totally flat, no bell.
 Now roll five dice and write the average, hundreds of times.
 Those averages pile up around 3.5 in a bell shape — all-1s or all-6s are rare.
 The original was flat, yet the averages went bell-curve.
 That's the CLT, and it's why a sample mean is trustworthy.